protectai/llm-guard/docs/input_scanners/language.md

 Some common tactics employed by users to attack LLMs include:

 - **Jailbreaks and Prompt Injections in different languages**.
 For example, by utilizing unique aspects of the Japanese language to try and confuse the model.
+Paper: [Multilingual Jailbreak Challenges in Large Language Models](https://arxiv.org/abs/2310.06474)
 - **Encapsulation & Overloading**: Using excessive code or surrounding prompts with a plethora of special characters to overload or trick the model.